 The truth is, not everyone will find the best fit with the first group they try.
 This is why we encourage you to select a few groups that interest you, contact the leaders and try out a couple different groups before choosing the best one for you.
 The simple strategy to finding success in Life Groups is to not give up.
 We believe there is a group that is right for everyone—including you!

-If you’re interested in leading a life group, start by using the link below to access a series of videos that explain how to become a leader.
-Leading a Life Group isn’t about being perfect–it’s about serving others by giving them a place to connect.
+If you’re interested in starting a life group, begin by using the link below to access a series of videos that explain how to become a leader.
+Starting a Life Group isn’t about being perfect–it’s about serving others by giving them a place to connect.

 Once you’re ready to lead, choose a topic that interests you and select a time and location to meet with others.
 We believe people’s lives are changed one semester at a time as they move one step toward Christ.
 As a Life Group leader, you get to play an important role in that process.

 The Go Team serves King’s Park and creates opportunities for others to know God, grow together, discover their purpose and make a difference.
 The Go Team is a group of people who have discovered their gifts and strengths and are actively serving as they go and make a difference.
 If you’re ready to serve on a Go Team, completing Growth Track is the first step.